robinmalik/microsoft-graph-docs/concepts/custom-security-attributes-overview.md

 > [!IMPORTANT]
 > The custom security attributes feature is currently in Preview.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-Custom security attributes in Azure Active Directory (Azure AD) are business-specific attributes that are defined as key-value pairs that can be assigned to Azure AD directory objects.
-These attributes can be used to store sensitive information, categorize objects, or enforce fine-grained access control over specific Azure AD resources through [Azure AD attribute-based access control (ABAC)]().
+Custom security attributes in Azure Active Directory (Azure AD) are business-specific attributes that can be assigned to Azure AD directory objects.
+These attributes can be used to store sensitive information, categorize objects, or enforce fine-grained access control over specific Azure AD resources.
+Custom security attributes are a feature of [Azure AD attribute-based access control (ABAC)]().

 Custom security attributes are configured using the [custom security attributes API](/graph/api/resources/customsecurityattributedefinition) in Microsoft Graph.